ergoserv/func_live/README.md

 ## Code of Conduct

-Everyone interacting in the FuncLive project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/func_live/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the FuncLive project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/ergoserv/func_live/blob/master/CODE_OF_CONDUCT.md).

+---

+This gem was created and is maintained by [ErgoServ](https://www.ergoserv.com).

+If you like what you see and would like to hire us or join us, [get in touch](https://www.ergoserv.com)!